bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 ### 2. Managing Cookie Count and CPS Together

-One big confusion for me was understanding the difference between:
+At first I mixed up:
-- Clicking the cookie (manual increase)
+- Clicking logic
-- Automatic increase using CPS every second
+- Automatic CPS logic

-At first, I mixed up these two logics and my numbers were behaving strangely.

 I fixed this by:
 - Using two separate variables: `cookieCount` and `cps`
 - Using `setInterval` only for automatic increase
-- Updating the screen from these variables every second

 ---